Kevin Stitt: Personal life

 Stitt is a citizen of the Cherokee Nation through his great-grandfather, Robert Benton Dawson.
 Dawson was given land in the Skiatook area because of his tribal citizenship, and the land is still in the family, now owned by an uncle of Stitt's.
-The legitimacy of his Cherokee ancestry has been questioned due to the Cherokee Nation's failed attempt to remove Robert Benton Dawson from the Dawes Rolls around 1900 for allegedly bribing an official to be included in the roll, but the current Cherokee Nation does not dispute Stitt's citizenship.
+The veracity of his claim to Cherokee ancestry had previously been questioned due to the Cherokee Nation's failed attempt to remove Robert Benton Dawson from the Dawes Rolls around 1900 for allegedly having bribed a tribal official in order for himself and dozens of his relatives to be included in the tribal roll around 1880; the current Cherokee Nation no longer disputes Stitt's citizenship.
 Stitt's maternal grandparents were dairy farmers in Skiatook.
 His paternal grandfather was the head veterinarian at the Oklahoma City Stockyards.

-Stitt married Sarah Hazen in 1998 and they have six children.
+Stitt married Sarah Hazen on June 1, 1998, and they have six children.
 The Stitts are active with the Woodlake Church, an Assemblies of God USA church in Tulsa.
-On October 31, 2022, Stitt's 20-year-old son was found intoxicated in a parking lot in Guthrie, Oklahoma, in possession of firearms, including a gun belonging to his father.
+On October 31, 2022, Stitt's 20-year-old son was found intoxicated in a parking lot in Guthrie, Oklahoma, while in possession of firearms, including a gun belonging to his father.
 No charges were filed, though the Logan County Sheriff's Office recommended filing charges.